The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Introduction

-In addition, recent evidence shows that a large fraction of Type II SNe are located within compact distributions of CSM \citep{2021ApJ...912...46B,2023ApJ...952..119B}.
-The resulting neutrino flux in these large number of sources may account for a significant fraction of the observed $>10$~TeV neutrino background \citep{2025ApJ...978..133W}.
-Because these dense environments are usually opaque to gamma-ray radiation, high-energy neutrinos are the best messenger to probe cosmic-ray acceleration at TeV-PeV energies. \cite{2022ApJ...929..163P} investigates the possibility that the neutrino TDE candidate AT2019fdr is instead a SN-IIn.
-A stacking analysis using seven years of IceCube data and a sample of $>$1000 core-collapse supernovae (CCSNe; including types IIn, IIP, and stripped‑envelope events) found no significant signal above the background \citep{IceCubeSNStack2023}.
-The derived 90\% confidence limit, assuming a E$^{-2.5}$ spectrum, constrains the emission in high-energy neutrinos (10$^{3}$–10$^{5}$ GeV) from Type IIn SNe to $\lesssim$ 1.3$\times$ 10$^{49}$ {\rm erg}.
+In addition, recent evidence has revealed that a large fraction of SNe IIn are located within compact distributions of CSM \citep{2021ApJ...912...46B,2023ApJ...952..119B}.
+The resulting neutrino flux in these large number of sources could account for a significant fraction of the observed $>10$~TeV neutrino background \citep{2025ApJ...978..133W}.
+Because these dense environments are usually opaque to gamma-ray radiation, high-energy neutrinos are the best messenger to probe cosmic-ray acceleration at TeV-PeV energies. \cite{2022ApJ...929..163P} investigated the possibility that the neutrino TDE candidate AT2019fdr could be a SN IIn instead.
+A stacking analysis using seven years of IceCube data and a sample of $>$1000 core-collapse SNe (CCSNe; including types IIn, IIP, and stripped‑envelope events) found no significant signal above the background \citep{IceCubeSNStack2023}.
+The derived 90\% confidence limit, assuming a E$^{-2.5}$ spectrum, constrains the emission in high-energy neutrinos (10$^{3}$–10$^{5}$ GeV) from SNe IIn to $\lesssim$ 1.3$\times$ 10$^{49}$ {\rm erg}.
 This corresponds to a contribution of $\lesssim$ 34\% to the diffuse neutrino flux, assuming the E$^{-2.5}$ spectral shape \citep{IceCubeSNStack2023}.
 Although these results do not identify a population of detected neutrino emitters, the limits obtained still leave room for the association of a few sources with single high-energy events.

-On 2012 March 30, a $\sim$2.7$\sigma$ alert from the IceCube optical follow-up program (OFU;\citealt{2009arXiv0909.0631F}) consisting of two $\sim$ TeV neutrinos detected within < 2 s and with a 1.32 deg angular separation was found coincident with the Type IIn SN PTF12csy \citep{2015ApJ...811...52A}.
+On 2012 March 30, a $\sim$2.7$\sigma$ alert from the IceCube optical follow-up program (OFU;\citealt{2009arXiv0909.0631F}) consisting of two $\sim$ TeV neutrinos detected within < 2 s and with a 1.32 deg angular separation was found to be coincident with the SN IIn PTF12csy \citep{2015ApJ...811...52A}.
 However, the a posteriori significance of this coincidence was estimated only at a 2.2$\sigma$ level.